SohZHong/blockchain-asg/README.md

 - **Local & Remote Ready**: Easily deploy the backend server using Docker for both local dev and remote environments.
 - **Webhook Hosting**: Dockerized Express server can be used as a webhook endpoint for MultiBaas.

+### Gasless & Signless Interactions (via Thirdweb Engine)

+- **Smooth UX**: Players can mint and interact with contracts without needing to sign transactions or pay gas directly.
+- **Thirdweb Engine Integration**: Handles server-side authentication and transaction execution to reduce friction for players.

 ## Built With

 - [Celo](https://celo.org/)